-Successfully applies relevant layout and design considerations to consistently plan and present an interactive project, digital products and/or solutions.
+Applies relevant layout and design considerations appropriate to an application to successfully and consistently create digital products and/or solutions.

-Selects and consistently uses appropriate application(s), and a range of relevant features, effectively and consistently creating and/or modifying original digital products and/or solutions.
+Selects and efficiently uses a range of appropriate application(s) and relevant features, to effectively and consistently create and/or modify original digital products and/or solutions.